Our infrastructure engineers are experts in the delivery of large-scale projects.

-From huge low-rise shopping malls to multi-tower high-rise, from residential communities of 200+ houses to 45-hectare theme parks, WME’s experience is grounded in the diversity and speed of construction in the UAE.
+From huge low-rise shopping malls to multi-tower high-rise, from residential communities of 200+ houses to 45-hectare theme parks, WME’s experience is grounded in the diversity and speed of construction.

-WME is committed to a sustainable approach to the design of site infrastructure, although this is not yet mandatory in the region.
+WME is committed to a sustainable approach to the design of site infrastructure.
 We help clients assess the added value of a sustainable long term strategy, and we pursue best practice in the engineering design.
 For example, in stormwater management for Middle East sites, we use an advanced strategy derived from US practice that captures and manages water run-off on-site, which avoids generating floods further downstream.

-WME’s road and infrastructure engineers are often called upon to provide expert advice to the authorities in Dubai.
+WME’s road and infrastructure engineers are often called upon to provide expert advice to the authorities.
 From a distance, the city looks like a forest of towers, but a closer look reveals a complex, largely low-rise, urban development underpinned by efficient arterial systems — created by engineers.